 And quite apart from law and politics, we have the Internet and social media to spread rumors and gossip.
 We have so much electronic information available that no one ever has to read anything that they disagree with.

 Again I remind you that the principles our passage talks about weren’t primarily intended to govern personal behavior.
 They describe necessary preconditions for a functioning society.

 They are not eve necessarily Christian principles.
-People of other religions, even atheists, acknowledged them and try to practice them–always have throughout the world and throughout time.
+People of other religions, even atheists, acknowledged them and try to practice them.
+They always have throughout the world and throughout time.